Hexworks/zircon.skeleton.java/README.md

 # Zircon Java Skeleton Project

-This is a skeleton project for Zircon users which can be used to get started with Zircon.
+This is a skeleton project for Zircon users to help get started with Zircon.

 ## Getting started